rgaiacs/rse-podman-tutorial/source/k8s-volume.rst

 Configuration Files
 -------------------

-This files are **read only**. ``SecretVolumeSource`` must be used for sensitive information, for example passwords. ``ConfigMapVolumeSource`` is the preferable option for non-sensitive information. ``HostPathVolumeSource`` is also an option for non-sensitive information but can cause problems due file permissions differences with host.
+This files are **read only**. ``SecretVolumeSource`` must be used for sensitive information, for example passwords, and are detailed in :doc:`k8s-secret`. ``ConfigMapVolumeSource`` is the preferable option for non-sensitive information. ``HostPathVolumeSource`` is also an option for non-sensitive information but can cause problems due file permissions differences with host.

 ..
 TIP::